-All Robinwood staff have a ‘normal working week’ of five regular working days with the same days off each week.
+All Robinwood staff have a ‘normal working week’ with the same days off each week.
 A key factor behind this decision is the improvement to staff well-being.
-Group leaders work an average of 35 hours per week with the majority of school holidays off.
+Group leaders work an average of 30 hours per week with the majority of school holidays off.

 For committed staff with the right qualities there are opportunities for rapid promotion and good career prospects.
 There are also opportunities for staff to gain pay increments for additional responsibilities, e.g. the role of training assistant which involves working alongside Senior Instructors to deliver training to new group leaders.

 All group leader staff take part in a induction training course lasting around 4 weeks, before they take charge of any groups of children.
 They will be trained to lead the vast majority of activity sessions, to assist on other two instructor sessions and to look after a group throughout their course.
 The course includes training in Open Canoeing, High Wire activities, Food Safety and Catering, Safeguarding and a 1 Day Emergency First Aid at Work certificate.